Choosing venue software

 What is the best software for a wedding venue?

 VenueBill is built specifically for wedding and event venues.
 It handles the things generic invoicing tools miss: holding a date with a non-refundable deposit, building a payment schedule anchored to the event date, e-signing the venue contract, and giving couples a portal to pay online.
-You can start free and choose a plan when you are ready to take payments.
+Every account starts with a free 14-day trial, then you pick Basic, Pro, or Premium to keep going.

 How is VenueBill different from HoneyBook?

 HoneyBook is a broad tool for many creative businesses and now runs $36 to $129 a month.
 VenueBill is tighter and cheaper because it is built only for venues: date holds and double-booking prevention, deposits, event-date payment schedules, packages, and a couple portal.
-Plans are Basic $19, Pro $39, and Premium $59 a month, and you can start free.
+Plans are Basic $19, Pro $39, and Premium $59 a month, and every account starts with a free 14-day trial.

 Can VenueBill prevent double-booking a date?